RealtyOffer/realty-offer-frontend/src/pages/index.md

 title: Same Agent, Less Commission
 heroCarousel:
   - heroImage: /img/realtyoffer-main-hero-img-house.jpg
-    heroHeading: Need Down Payment Assistance?
+    heroHeading: Looking to Buy a New Home?
+Need Help with Closing Costs?
-    heroContent: Our vetted realtors will not only find you the perfect house, but will put part of their commission toward your purchase!
+    heroContent: RealtyOffer™ will connect you with the top-rated agents in your area that will offer part of their commission in order to represent you!
+Welcome to RealtyOffer™.
     heroCTA: Learn More About Buying a New Home
     heroLink: /buy
     heroNavText: Buying A Home
     heroNavIcon: FaHome
   - heroImage: /img/shutterstock_image1_purchased.jpg
-    heroHeading: Welcome to RealtyOffer2
+    heroHeading: Need to Sell Your Home?
+Worried About High Commission Costs?
-    heroContent: asdf2
+    heroContent: RealtyOffer™ will allow top-rated agents in your area to reduce their commission in order to represent you!
-    heroCTA: click here2
+    heroCTA: Learn More About Selling Your Home
     heroLink: /sell
     heroNavText: Selling A Home
     heroNavIcon: FaDollarSign
   - heroImage: /img/shutterstock_image1_purchased.jpg
     heroHeading: Welcome to RealtyOffer3
     heroContent: asdf3
-    heroCTA: click here3
+    heroCTA: Learn More About Becoming an Agent
     heroLink: /agents
     heroNavText: Become an Agent
     heroNavIcon: FaUserTie
   - heroImage: /img/shutterstock_image1_purchased.jpg
     heroHeading: Welcome to RealtyOffer4
     heroContent: asdf4
-    heroCTA: click here4
+    heroCTA: Learn More About Becoming a Partner
     heroLink: /partners
     heroNavText: Become a Partner
     heroNavIcon: FaHandsHelping